Book #0 from the series: Librarians of Alexandria

 About

 Alexander of Macedon vanquished every empire that stood against him, wept because there were no more worlds to conquer, and died of a plate of bad oysters.
-As his spear-won lands descended into anarchy, the two most powerful generals in the Mediterranean squabbled over his legacy—and played a game of international tug-of-war over his mortal remains.
+As his spear-won lands descended into anarchy, his successors squabbled over his legacy—and played a game of international tug-of-war over his mortal remains...

 Egypt, 321 BC